Miles Davis: Early life

 In 1935, Davis received his first trumpet as a gift from John Eubanks, a friend of his father.
-He then took weekly lessons from "the biggest influence on my life", Elwood Buchanan, a teacher and musician who was a patient of his father.
+He then took weekly lessons from "the biggest influence on my [Davis's] life", Elwood Buchanan, a teacher and musician who was a patient of his father's.
 His mother wanted him to play the violin instead.
 Against the fashion of the time, Buchanan stressed the importance of playing without vibrato and encouraged him to use a clear, mid-range tone.
 Davis said that whenever he started playing with heavy vibrato, Buchanan slapped his knuckles.
-In later years Davis said, "I prefer a round sound with no attitude in it, like a round voice with not too much tremolo and not too much bass.
+In later years, Davis said, "I prefer a round sound with no attitude in it, like a round voice with not too much tremolo and not too much bass.
 Just right in the middle.
 If I can't get that sound I can't play anything."
 The family soon moved to 1701 Kansas Avenue in East St. Louis.

 In his autobiography, Davis stated, "By the age of 12, music had become the most important thing in my life."
-On his thirteenth birthday his father bought him a new trumpet, and Davis began to play in local bands.
+On his 13th birthday, his father bought him a new trumpet, and Davis began to play in local bands.
 He took additional trumpet lessons from Joseph Gustat, principal trumpeter of the St. Louis Symphony Orchestra.
 Davis would also play the trumpet in talent shows he and his siblings would put on.

 In 1941, the 15-year-old attended East St. Louis Lincoln High School, where he joined the marching band directed by Buchanan and entered music competitions.
 Years later, Davis said that he was discriminated against in these competitions due to his race, but he added that these experiences made him a better musician.
-When a drummer asked him to play a certain passage of music, and he could not do it, he began to learn music theory.
-"I went and got everything, every book I could get to learn about theory."
+When a drummer asked him to play a certain passage of music, and he could not do it, he began to learn music theory: "I went and got everything, every book I could get to learn about theory."
 At Lincoln, Davis met his first girlfriend, Irene Birth (later Cawthon).
 He had a band that performed at the Elks Club.
 Part of his earnings paid for his sister's education at Fisk University.
 Davis befriended trumpeter Clark Terry, who suggested he play without vibrato, and performed with him for several years.

 With encouragement from his teacher and girlfriend, Davis filled a vacant spot in the Rhumboogie Orchestra, also known as the Blue Devils, led by Eddie Randle.
 He became the band's musical director, which involved hiring musicians and scheduling rehearsal.
 Years later, Davis considered this job one of the most important of his career.
 Sonny Stitt tried to persuade him to join the Tiny Bradshaw band, which was passing through town, but his mother insisted he finish high school before going on tour.
 He said later, "I didn't talk to her for two weeks.
 And I didn't go with the band either."
-In January 1944, Davis finished high school and graduated in absentia in June.
-During the next month, his girlfriend gave birth to a daughter, Cheryl.
+In January 1944, Davis finished high school and graduated in absentia in June; the next month, his girlfriend gave birth to a daughter, Cheryl.